If you’ve been struggling with weight gain, the question “do calories matter?” has likely crossed your mind once or twice.

 So if you eat 100 calories of protein, 75 calories are left after digestion.
 If you eat 100 calories of carbohydrates, 92 calories are left after digestion.

-Another concept that exemplifies how all calories are not created equal is oxidative priority.
+Oxidative priority is another concept that exemplifies how all calories are not created equal.

 As mentioned earlier, your body runs a tight ship when it comes to the fuel in your blood.
 Researchers have coined the term “oxidative priority”, or “oxidative hierarchy” to explain how your body chooses which types of fuel to use first when there are several options present in the bloodstream[*].
 Oxidation is just another way to say “fuel burning”.